ImLunchtime/M5AppsMod/README.md

 3. Select the app you want to install
 4. Follow the installation prompts

+   **Cloud source**: has a mirror of `M5Burner` CardPuter category, refreshing automtically once an hour. `TOP-20` is the list of tested and usefull apps by the community.
+Remote files are downloaded in `/sdcard/downloads` (configurable in settings) before installation and can be re-installed manually later.
+   Apps distributed as single partition images are flashing to the device directly.
+Multiple partition images are also supported.
+User can remove all installed apps, or use `Custom install` option in settings to install ony selected partitions of multiple partition images (confirmation request dialog is shown).

 ### Settings

 Access the **Settings** app to configure: